Yazan10x/note-polish/README.md

-# Notes Polish
+# Note Polish

-Notes Polish turns messy notes into a clean, one page study sheet you can actually review.
+Note Polish turns messy notes into a clean, one page study sheet you can actually review.
 Upload a screenshot or paste text, pick a style, and generate a print ready summary in seconds.

 ## Tech Stack